Phone-GWP-group

 Frequently neglected – or sometimes ignored altogether – your packaging can play a massive part in your success during the festive period.
 And this isn’t just your printed, retail packaging – it applies to your transit, postal and eCommerce fulfilment boxes, too.

-The remainder of this guide provides a checklist of 25 points that you must consider if you want your packaging to not only meet increased demand but also to help drive sales and customer satisfaction.
+The remainder of this guide provides a checklist of 25 points that you must consider if you want your packaging to meet increased demand and help drive sales and customer satisfaction.

 The guide splits these into several categories and topics, including the following: